kylpo/notes/Margin-vs-Padding.md

 <Space size={20} />
 ```

 And this is what I've settled on using for page/scene spacing: the `<Space />` component. `Space` accepts a single `size` prop, which is used to set its `flex-basis`.
-Note: I can get away with only using `flex-basis` because I use flexbox exclusively, in React Native _and_ web.
+Note: I can get away with only using `flex-basis` because I use flexbox exclusively, in React Native __and__ web.

 Conveniently, this ends the debate of [margin-bottom or margin-top](https://css-tricks.com/margin-bottom-margin-top/) for my code.

-Note: As always, I'd love to learn from your experience!
-Please let me know if you have any thoughts on the subject.
+## Try it
+Feel free to try `constelation-space` on web and native, or make your own

-## Credits:
+## Credits
 - props to [kilvin/Spacer.js](https://github.com/rofrischmann/kilvin/blob/master/modules/components/Spacer.js) for using `flex` css attribute and a `size` prop.
 - Android Studio actually has a [Space](https://developer.android.com/reference/android/widget/Space.html) widget in their wysiwyg editor

+Note: I publish these to learn from your responses!
+Please let me know if you have any thoughts on the subject.

 --------